DA0-DA0/docs/docs/recipes/executing-smart-contracts.md

 message](https://github.com/DA0-DA0/dao-contracts/blob/2c7bc83eeb5f9a882ec36e442a1c8fdb6e3f90c6/contracts/stake-cw20/src/msg.rs#L25-L28)
 in the DAO DAO staking contract.

-For our purposes, lets leave the admin as the DAO and update the unstaking duration to ten seconds.
-Our `msg` field will then look like
+We see that the message variant we want is `UpdateConfig` so in JSON that becomes `update_config`.
+Likewise, the admin field is a string so we call it `admin`.
+Inspecting the `Duration` type we see that it has a `Height` and `Time` variant.
+We select the `Time` variant and following our rules of enum serialzation the `duration` field becomes `{ "time": <VALUE> }`

-this:
+As for the actual values, lets leave the admin as the DAO and update the unstaking duration to ten seconds.
+Our `msg` field will then look like this:

 ```json
 {